Weather in Ireland in January

 • Southern areas, including Cork and Waterford, are usually the warmest, with daytime highs around 48°F (9°C).

 • Snow rarely falls at lower altitudes, but can sometimes cover upland areas such as the Wicklow Mountains, adding to their winter appeal.
-Prepare for the changeable weather by wearing layered clothing, sturdy boots and a reliable raincoat.
+Prepare for the changeable weather by wearing layered clothing, sturdy trunks and a reliable raincoat.

 What about the crowd and cost?

 January is firmly in Ireland’s off-peak season, meaning far fewer tourists at top sights like the Cliffs of Moher or Kilkenny Castle.
-Post-holiday calm makes it ideal for travelers seeking quiet coastal drives or tranquil hikes without the summer crowds.
+Mail-vacation calm makes it ideal for travelers seeking quiet coastal drives or tranquil hikes without the summer crowds.

 With lower demand, accommodations and flights are often cheaper, and you’ll find plenty of winter deals on tours and attractions.
 However, some rural businesses may close for the season, so check ahead when planning your itinerary.
 If you value solitude and a budget-friendly trip, January is a great time to experience Ireland’s unspoiled charm.